vissiontech2/vission/README.md

 # VissionTek

-this client side of this application is built with react's CRA
+the client side of this application is built with react's CRA

 the backend is build with expressJS's typescript flavor